Menu

 Leadership

-President: Jason Bowling, MD
+Past President: Jason Bowling, MD

 Dr. Jason Bowling received his medical degree from the Texas A&M College of Medicine and completed internship, residency, and a fellowship in Infectious Diseases at University of Texas Health San Antonio.
 He is an associate professor of Internal Medicine and Infectious Diseases at UT Health San Antonio.
 He is the medical director of infection prevention at UT Health San Antonio, director of hospital epidemiology for University Health, and medical director of the University Health Antimicrobial Stewardship program.
 His areas of focus are hospital epidemiology, infection prevention, antimicrobial stewardship and emerging infections.